Imagemagick Resampling

 The results were relatively predictable, but there are a few things worth mentioning.
 The first one is that this methodology seems to really like filters with only 1 or 2 lobes.
 Lanczos2Sharp (--dscale=lanczos --dscale-radius=2 --dscale-blur=0.9549963639785485) takes the podium but the other BC-Splines and the normal Lanczos2 aren't far behind.

 It's a bit funny to see Polar_Hermite (--dscale=ewa_robidoux --dscale-param1=0 --dscale-param2=0) so high in the list, but I actually think it makes sense.
 Hermite is a short (radius 1) filter that does not have any negative sections, so using it to downscale makes the operation very close to an "area average", the only difference is that pixels are weighted based on distance.
-Hermit is usually described as a "smoothed" triangle, but it scored much higher than the normal triangle.
+Hermite is usually described as a "smooth" triangle, but it scores much higher than the "normal" triangle.

 It's also interesting to see that Polar_Robidoux wasn't the best polar BC-Spline, considering the filter was specifically designed to be good at -distort.
 In any case, it's only slightly behind Polar_Mitchell.
 Please remember that these BC-splines are all sharper when used in polar resampling, so Polar_Mitchell is actually a pretty sharp filter and a relatively good alternative to Catrom if you prefer the look of polar resampling.